Constructive Thinking

 Are you ready?
 Got your hammer?
 Your saw?
 Tape measure?
 Carpenter’s apron?
 Safety boots.
 Hard hat?
 Nails?
 Lumber–and plenty of it?
 Good.
 We’re almost ready to build.

-When it comes to building–or dreaming–there’s an important point to remember.
-Now please pay attention; I’m only going to write this once…but you can read it as many times as you like: You can’t build a bungalow by focusing on the plans for a barnAmazing?
+When it comes to building, or dreaming, there’s an important point to remember.
+Now please pay attention; I’m only going to write this once.
+You can’t build a bungalow by focusing on the plans for a barnAmazing?
 Astounding?
 How incredibly insightful?
 Best darn obvious advice you’ve ever heard?
-And…what the heck could that possibly have to do with manifesting a dream?
+And what the heck could that possibly have to do with manifesting your dream?

-It’s simple, really.
-The point I’m making is that you can’t–absolutely can’t–create what you want by focusing on what you don’t want!
-In the case of my example, if you actually want to build a beautiful little bungalow, it’s imperative that you never focus on the plans for a barn.
+My point is that you can’t manifest what you want by focusing on what you don’t want!
+In my illustration, if you actually want to build a beautiful little bungalow, it’s imperative that you never focus on the plans for a barn.
 If you give more thought to the plans for the barn, well…you’ll end up building a barn!
-The same holds true for the following: focusing on disease can never create health; focusing on poverty can never create prosperity; focusing on lack can never create abundance; focusing on ugliness can never create beauty?
-And last but not least: focusing on losing can never create winning!
-I think you get my point.
+The same holds true for the following: focusing on disease, instead of health; focusing on poverty, instead of prosperity; and last but not least, focusing on losing, instead of winning!

-The key, my friends, is to concentrate on what you desire, as though you already possess it.
-Let your thoughts be playful and detached; but keep them focused on your vision, whatever that may be.
+The key is to concentrate on what you desire, as though you already possess it.
+Let your thoughts be playful and detached; but keep them focused on your vision.
 If you desire wealth, imagine it.
 If you desire greater health, imagine that.
 If you’d like a great relationship, imagine that too.
-Engage as many of your senses as you can and feel the reality of the end result.
-It all begins in the mind; and is, in fact, created by the mind.
+Engage as many of your senses as possible and feel the reality of the end result.
+It all begins in the mind; and is, in fact, manifested by the mind.

 So, by now you realize that I used a catchy little alliteration to make a point.
 Let it serve you.
 Apply it to your dreams and what’s important to you.
-Oh, and one last word: If a barn is what you really desire, then don’t–of course–focus on the plans for a bungalow; because so-called reality will always match the blueprint in your mind.
+Oh, and one last word: If a barn is what you really desire, then don’t, of course, focus on plans for a bungalow; because so-called reality will always match the blueprint in your mind.

 Dare to dream (and care for one another).